davemolk/dorking/README.md

 advanced searching with bing, brave, duck duck go, and yahoo

 ## Overview
 Google dorking is great, but Google's recaptchas etc are less great.
 Use dorking to search bing, brave, duck duck go, and yahoo instead, all off a single advanced search query.
-By default, dorking prints the results (url and blurb) to stdout, but you can change to json with a flag and/or save the results to a file.
-I'm hoping to add more search options when I have time.
-Great!
+By default, dorking prints the results (url and blurb) to stdout, but you can change to a json output with a flag and/or save the results to a file.

+I plan to keep adding query features if/when I have time, so stay tuned.

 ## Examples
 ```
-dorking -filetype pdf -q goroutines
+dorking -filetype pdf -q goroutines -j
-(json results truncated)
+(json results truncated for space reasons)
 {
     "http://mesl.ucsd.edu/pubs/zhou_SIGBED16.pdf": "Go language’s concurrency is enabled through goroutines and invoked with keyword go.
 A user creates a goroutine and associates it with a program using go func(arg).
 After creation, go runtime scheduler automatically allocates gor-outines to run on OS threads.",
     "http://www.cs.uky.edu/~raphael/grad/keepingCurrent/roberts-concurrency.pdf": "Goroutines Goroutines enable concurrency Like threads, but lighter Spawn one by prefixing a function call with the go keyword Similar to backgrounding a process in Linux Scheduled onto OS threads by the Go runtime Goroutines share an address space, but sharing data structures is not idiomatic.",